 If you ask the US Postal Service, the post office is closed on Sundays.
 But that doesn’t mean you can’t mail a package on Sunday.
 There’s a loophole, and I’ve used it myself.
 A lot.
 This can be a useful life hack.

 While the traditional post offices are not open on Sunday, many USPS retail stores are open for limited hours on Sundays.
-You can mail a package from those stores if it’s open, and it will get a Sunday postmark.
+You can mail a package from one of those stores if it’s open, and it will get a Sunday postmark.

 Do packages ship on Sundays?